-Annually, four Barham Scholarships worth $2,500 each are awarded to students who are declared majors in economics or business.
+The Barham Scholarship, worth $2,500, will be awarded to a student who is a declared major in economics or business.
 The main award criteria are academic performance and demonstration of interest in the subject matter.
 Details of the Barham Scholarships application process are as follows:

 Economics and BBA graduating seniors who have achieved superior academic performance are also eligible to receive departmental awards.
 The awards are presented annually at the Annual Economics and Business Dinner that takes place at the end of the Spring Semester.
 The selection process involves a vote by the faculty.

 Anne Hill Award is given in loving memory of our beloved former chair and colleague, M. Anne Hill.